2D Meshes

 • mesh(): Requires passing in a list of VertexAttribute.
 This is the base method the other builder methods use to construct the mesh.

-• colorMesh(): A mesh with vertex info of POSITION_2D and COLOR_PACKED
+• colorMesh(): A mesh with vertex info of POSITION and COLOR

-• textureMesh(): A mesh with vertex info of POSITION_2D, COLOR_PACKED and TEX_COORDS(0)
+• textureMesh(): A mesh with vertex info of POSITION, COLOR and TEX_COORDS

-• position3Mesh(): A mesh with vertex info of POSITION_VEC3.
+• colorIndexedMesh(): An indexed mesh with vertex info of POSITION and COLOR

-• position4Mesh(): A mesh with vertex info of POSITION_VEC4.
+• textureIndexedMesh(): An indexed mesh with vertex info of POSITION, COLOR and TEX_COORDS

 Setting common patterns for Indices

-When creating a mesh, usually we either want to use a quad or a triangle.
+When creating an indexed mesh, usually we either want to use a quad or a triangle.
 A mesh offers methods for constructing the indices automatically for these two types.
 Any other way would need to be manually set.

 Using MeshGeometry to build a Mesh